sepsol/silencer/README.md

 	winget install sox
 	```

-2. Add the path of the `sox.exe` executable to Windows Path environment variable by running the command below in Command Prompt:
+2. Add the path of the `sox.exe` executable to Windows Path environment variable by running the command below:

 	```pwsh
 	cmd /c 'setx Path "%Path%;%ProgramFiles(x86)%\sox-14-4-2"'